 So what are examples of activities to include in your morning ritual?

 These will depend on your interests, goals, values, health needs and spiritual practices.
-Let me take you through my morning ritual to demonstrate its reasoning and logistics to spur ideas in constructing yours.
+Let me take you through my morning ritual to demonstrate its reasoning, logistics and sources of inspiration to spur ideas in constructing yours.
 Being a student and teacher of yoga for many years, my morning ritual largely comprises of yoga and includes Ayurveda, the ancient Indian healing science that complements yoga.
 The following is my current morning ritual, as it has evolved through the years, with time allotments, identified purpose and origin of each action to demonstrate how they were acquired:

 12 minutes – Ayurvedic practices, including tongue scraping, face washing with eyes open and oil pulling for oral health, followed by connecting nonverbally with loved ones at home and making the bed

 3 minutes – Yogic techniques to promote digestion--Uddiyana Bandha (abdominal energy lock) and nauli (stomach churning)—followed by drinking a tall glass of warmed water with fresh lemon juice and dash of Himalayan salt

 5 minutes – Soul movement, that’s moving my body intuitively to a randomly selected song, and a simple Tai chi sequence that welcomes energy flow with gratitude while admiring nature outside the bedroom window

 1 minute – Bhastrika pranayama, or bellows breath, to energize the lungs and clear the mind.

 2 minutes -- Nadi shodhana pranayama, or alternate nostril breath, to balance left and right hemispheres of the brain and relax the nervous system

 1 minute – “Ego eradicator” kriya, which includes breath of fire in navasana, or boat pose